 Once you are familiar with the settings on your suspension, you can quickly and easily adjust them to suit different terrain.
-For example, you make the setting position for when you ride in the sand dunes.
-But when you are riding on your local motocross track you know to tune it to a different setting.

-ADJUSTABLE SUSPENSION (REAR)
+SUSPENSION ADJUSTMENT (REAR)

-- A. The rear shock absorber has one adjuster for both compression and rebound . - B. By turning the adjuster A clockwise , this will make the compression harder and rebound slower. - C. By turning the adjuster A counter-clockwise , this will make the compression softer and rebound faster.
+- A. The rear shock absorber has one adjuster for both compression and rebound A. - B. By turning the adjuster A clockwise , this will make the compression harder and rebound slower. - C. By turning the adjuster A counter-clockwise , this will make the compression softer and rebound faster.